oddy-boop/Edusync-git/supabase/rls_policies.md

-# Supabase RLS Policies for the `academic_results` Table
+# Supabase RLS Policies for St. Joseph's Montessori App

-Here are the **new and improved** RLS policies for the `academic_results` table.
-These policies use helper functions for better performance and security, and have been consolidated to resolve any "multiple permissive policies" errors.
+This document contains the RLS policies for various tables in the application.
+It is structured with prerequisite helper functions first, followed by policies for each table.

 ## IMPORTANT: Prerequisite - Run This SQL First

 Before applying the policies below, you **must** run the following SQL code in your Supabase SQL Editor.
 This creates/updates the necessary helper functions.
-If you have run the previous version, running this again will safely update the functions.
+If you have run a previous version of this, running it again will safely update the functions.

 Go to `Database` -> `SQL Editor` -> `New query` and paste this entire code block, then click `RUN`.